 Original Research Article

-Epidemiological Investigation of poultry diseases and prescribed antimicrobials in Kishoreganj based on hospital data
+Prevalence of Poultry Diseases and Antimicrobials in Kishoreganj Hospital

 ABSTRACT

-An epidemiological study was conducted in District Veterinary Hospital, Kishoreganj from June 2019 up to October 2019 to explore the distribution of different diseases/conditions in chickens (broiler, layer, sonali) and duck as well as to know the prescribed antimicrobials patterns at the study area.
+We conducted an epidemiological study in the District Veterinary Hospital, Kishoreganj from June 2019 up to October 2019 to explore the distribution of different diseases/conditions in chickens (Broilers, Layers, and Sonali) and ducks, as well as to know the prescribed antimicrobials patterns at the study area.
 A total of 805 poultry information of either infected or dead were collected and examined to diagnose the diseases based on history, clinical signs, and postmortem findings.
 The prevalence of Newcastle disease was the highest (16.61%; 95% CI: 13.79-19.75) in chickens among the overall chicken diseases and Duck plague (55.49%) over other duck diseases.
-IBD percentage (31.78%) was higher followed by visceral gout (16.82%), mycoplasmosis and omphalities in broiler.
-In layer, distribution of ND (23.81%) was significantly higher among all diseases during study period accompanied by IBD, CRD, Avian tuberculosis, Avian Influenza and heat stress etc. Coccidiosis was counted as most frequent disease in sonali and prevalence was 32.69% while, IBD, ND, AI and concurrent infections of Coccidiosis with ND and IBD were dominant.
-Present study observed lots of co-infections in poultry and wide ranges unnecessary antimicrobials were prescribed for treating the diseased birds.
-Among them, combination of Erythromycin, Sulphadiazine and Trimethoprim (20.08%) was mostly used antibiotic succeeded by Tiamulin hydrigen fumerate (13.58%).
-This study depicts the clinical poultry diseases/conditions burden which will be helpful for the authority to prioritize the disease and take preventive or control measures, and findings will be act as a baseline information for the future research in the study area.
+IBD percentage (31.78%) was higher followed by visceral gout (16.82%), mycoplasmosis, and omphalitis in the broiler.
+In layer, the distribution of ND (23.81%) was significantly higher among all diseases during the study period accompanied by IBD, CRD, Avian tuberculosis, Avian Influenza, heat stress, etc. Coccidiosis was counted as the most frequent disease in Sonali and prevalence was 32.69% while, IBD, ND, AI, and concurrent infections of Coccidiosis with ND and IBD were dominant.
+The present study observed lots of co-infections in poultry and a wide range of unnecessary antimicrobials were prescribed for treating the diseased birds.
+Among them, a combination of Erythromycin, Sulphadiazine, and Trimethoprim (20.08%) was the most used antibiotic succeeded by Tiamulin hydrogen fumarate (13.58%).
+This study depicts the clinical poultry diseases/conditions burden which will be helpful for the authority to prioritize the disease and take preventive or control measures, and findings will act as a baseline information for future research in the study area.

-Keywords: Epidemiological, antimicrobials, Newcastle disease, Duck plague, baseline
+Keywords: Antimicrobials, Baseline, Duck plague, Newcastle disease, Prevalence

 INTRODUCTION

-In Bangladesh from the beginning of 21st century, poultry industry has become unprecedented for quick profit, the generation of local employment, and the production of cheaper animal proteins than any other sector (1).
+In Bangladesh from the beginning of the 21st century, the poultry industry has become unprecedented for quick profit, the generation of local employment, and the production of cheaper animal proteins than any other sector (1).
 There is a long historical record of poultry rearing under traditional backyard farming in Bangladesh.
-In the beginning, commercial poultry farming, started on small scales, and poor rural women, unemployed youth involved and thus become employed.
+In the beginning, commercial poultry farming started on a small scale, and poor rural women and unemployed youth were involved and thus became employed.
 It also involved some semi-urban and urban poultry raisers which helped to meet the growing demand for eggs and meat.
 In the last two decades, many poultry farms have been established in Bangladesh (2).
-Government efforts, involvement of some NGOs and entrepreneurs, changes in the socioeconomic status of the country recently has favored this greater shift in the Bangladeshi poultry sector (3).
-In Bangladesh, poultry meat contributes to the total meat products is 35.25% and egg production is 63.65% of the national demand in Bangladesh (4); although meat consumption according to per capita poultry is much lower (1.9 kg) compare to other Asian countries (4).
+Government efforts, the involvement of some NGOs and entrepreneurs, and changes in the socioeconomic status of the country recently have favored this greater shift in the Bangladeshi poultry sector (3).
+In Bangladesh, poultry meat contributes to the total meat products is 35.25% and egg production is 63.65% of the national demand in Bangladesh (4); although meat consumption according to per capita poultry is much lower (1.9 kg) compared to other Asian countries (4).
 In 2018, the percentage is estimated, around 150,000 poultry farmers in Bangladesh, producing around 570 million tons of meat and 7.34 billion eggs (5).
-Government of the People’s Republic of Bangladesh has recently given priority in potential poultry sector.
-Poultry population in Bangladesh is estimated about 347.735 million where chicken population is about 289.283 million and duck population is about 57.752 million(6).
+The government of the People’s Republic of Bangladesh has recently given priority to the potential poultry sector.
+The poultry population in Bangladesh is estimated at 347.735 million where the chicken population is about 289.283 million and the duck population is about 57.752 million(6).
 United States Department of Agriculture (USDA) estimates that one million entrepreneurs and eight million people involved in Bangladesh’s poultry sector commercially produce 10.22 billion eggs and 1.46 million tons of poultry meat annually (7).